Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Learning to Warm-Start with Graph Neural Networks

-In this paper, the GraphSAGE network is used to take the input features $\{\bbsym{\theta}_i\}$, $i \in \VVV$, while considering the relations of neighboring agents by the graph $\GGG$.
 Let $\hat{t}_i^{f}$ be the prediction for the optimal terminal time ${t}_i^{f*}$.
-Note that given the predicted optimal terminal time $\hat{t}_i^{f}$ from GNN, the corresponding energy-optimal trajectory for \CAV{i} can be found by solving \eqref{eq:phi_i}.
-To ensure that the solution of \eqref{eq:phi_i} exists, we need to ensure that the prediction $\hat{t}_i^{f*}$ must be inside the feasible range $[\underline{t}_i^{f}, \overline{t}_i^{f}]$ computed at each time step.
+Note that given the predicted optimal terminal time $\hat{t}_i^{f}$ from the GINEConv network, the corresponding energy-optimal trajectory for \CAV{i} can be found by solving \eqref{eq:phi_i}.
+To ensure that the solution of \eqref{eq:phi_i} exists, we require the prediction $\hat{t}_i^{f*}$ must be inside the feasible range $[\underline{t}_i^{f}, \overline{t}_i^{f}]$ computed at each time step.
 Thus, we consider the following computation for $\hat{t}_i^{f}$:

-where we apply the sigmoid function to the output of the multi-layer GraphSAGE network.
+where we apply the sigmoid function to the output $\bbsym{h}_i^{K}$ of the GINEConv network.

-For offline data generation, we conducted large-scale simulations with different traffic volumes ranging from, where the entering time and speed of the CAVs were randomly sampled.
-To enrich the training dataset, we collect the data by solving the cooperative time-optimal trajectory planning at every time step.
-If the problem is feasible, the problem parameters of the CAVs, the graph, and optimal terminal times are appended to the dataset.
-We collected approximately $250,000$ data points from simulations and separated $90\%$ of the dataset for training and the remaining $10\%$ for validation.
-We then constructed the GNN with a three-layer GraphSAGE network with 256 neurons per layer.
-To train the network, we minimize the Huber loss function that combines the strengths of mean squared error (MSE) and mean absolute error (MAE) for a regression task.
-The trained model approximately achieves the training loss of $0.04$ and the validation loss of $0.16$.